 Turks and Caicos profile

-Tourism and offshore finance have replaced salt production as the main sources of prosperity for the low-lying islands and cays.
+Upmarket tourism, offshore finance and fishing are economic mainstays, replacing salt production for the low-lying islands and cays.

 Home rule was restored in November 2012 and a new parliament elected in 2015, three years after Britain imposed direct rule over corruption in the islands' administration.

 Once a dependency of Jamaica, the Turks and Caicos Islands became a crown colony upon Jamaican independence in 1962.
 Taino Indians were the original inhabitants while later arrivals included slaves, brought from Africa to work on cotton plantations.
 Their descendants make up a majority of the population.